DarioJejer/Media.Monks-Challenge/media-monks-challenge/README.md

 # Media.Monks Challenge

-This project was bootstrapped with Create React App and makes use of Chakra UI CSS library for a consistent and modern style aesthetic.
+This project was bootstrapped with Create React App and makes use of Material UI CSS library for a consistent and modern style aesthetic.

 ## Available Scripts